 The crisis has affected regular air traffic all over the world and the number of flight connections is still low.
 The further you are from Europe, the longer it might take until the flight connections are re-established.
 However, Estonian borders will always be open for residents.

 Please make sure that you follow the rules and regulations establishing your legal stay in the country – for example do not overstay your visa validity period.
 For further information, contact the local immigration service , or, if need be, your local Embassy in the country.

 If you decide to return to Estonia and want to find available flight options, please contact a travel agency.

 Transit via Finland – what do I need to take into account?

 Estonian citizens and permanent residents can still return to Estonia via Finland.
 Transit via Finland from international ports and airports is permitted.

-If you're travelling via Finland you will need to be prepared to show the flight company at your point of departure evidence (such as a ferry ticket) that Tallinn is your final destination.
-If you still encounter problems please call the emergency line of the Ministry of Foreign Affairs immediately on +372 5301 9999.
+If you're travelling via Finland you will need to be prepared to show supporting documents (such as a ferry/flight ticket) to the flight company at your point of departure to demonstrate that Tallinn is your final destination.

 I am an Estonian citizen/resident and have already paid for a trip and plane tickets to go abroad.
 The company is unwilling to reimburse them, where can I find further help to resolve the issue?